-In reality, Saint Paul de Vence really happened to be very charming, small and unique.
-We were really happy that we included it in our itinerary of French Riviera in 3 days.
+In real life, Saint Paul de Vence happened to be as charming as it was in the photos.
+We were really happy that we included it in our itinerary of French Riviera.
 The most similar town to it which I could remember was Obidos in Portugal.
 But even if they share some similarities, they aren’t identical.
+Update (since then, we had travelled around France quite a bit and found some stunning villages near Toulouse which looked similar to St. Paul-de-Vence).
 We were a bit concerned that maybe everything will be closed already since we got there around 5:20 pm, but it seemed like the life in St Paul de Vence has only started.

 We were actually starving but all the restaurants were only (AGAIN!) opening at 7 pm.
 And moreover, they were fully booked.
 So finding a place to eat really was a challenge.
 Of course, there were fast food places serving sandwiches all day long but that wasn’t precisely something we wanted to eat in such a romantic town as Saint Paul de Vence.
 So we walked around, took many photos and finally found someplace with 1(!) free table a bit outside the city.